A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Introduction

-In this paper, we also conduct a systematic and in-depth study of the error analysis for the proposed algorithm.
-The convergence of our algorithm is theoretically guaranteed by the convergence analysis framework in Section \ref{sec:Error}.
-Our main result, presented in Theorem \ref{thm:overall_error}, shows the convergence of the numerical solution \((\hat{\rho},\hat{c})\) obtained by our method to the reference solution \((\rho,c)\), under certain mild assumptions on $\rho$, $c$, and $\hat{c}$ (see Assumption \ref{as}).
-Specifically, the error in the particle distribution, measured by the Wasserstein distance \( \mathcal{W}_1 \), scales as \(\mathcal{O}\left(H^{-\frac{16}{13}} + H^{\frac{4}{13}}P^{-\frac{1}{2}}\right)\) for a fixed computational time $T$.
-Furthermore, under specific parameter combinations, the assumption on \(\hat{c}\) can be relaxed (Lemma \ref{lemma:c_hat_reg}) or removed (Corollary \ref{c_hat_reg_2}), which theoretically guarantees the unconditional stability of our algorithm under these parameter combinations.
-The proofs of these theorems rely on the Brownian coupling technique (see Definition \ref{def:br_cp}), which compares the particles to i.i.d. samples from the reference distribution with the same Brownian motions.
+We also conduct a systematic and in-depth study on the error analysis for the proposed SIPF-PIC method.
+The convergence of our method is theoretically guaranteed by the analysis in Section \ref{sec:Error}.
+Our main result, presented in Theorem \ref{thm:overall_error}, shows the convergence of the numerical solution \((\hat{\rho},\hat{c})\) obtained by the SIPF-PIC method to the reference solution \((\rho,c)\), under certain mild assumptions on $\rho$, $c$, and $\hat{c}$ (see Assumption \ref{as}).
+Specifically, the error in the particle distribution, measured by the Wasserstein distance \( \mathcal{W}_1 \), scales as \(O\left(H^{-\frac{16}{13}} + H^{\frac{4}{13}}P^{-\frac{1}{2}}\right)\) for a fixed computational time $T$.
+Furthermore, under specific parameter combinations, the assumption on \(\hat{c}\) can be relaxed (see Lemma \ref{lemma:c_hat_reg} and Corollary \ref{c_hat_reg_2}), which guarantees the unconditional stability of our algorithm under these parameter combinations.
+The proofs of these theorems rely on the Brownian coupling technique (see Definition \ref{def:br_cp}), which compares the particles to i.i.d. samples from the reference distribution with the same Brownian path.

-We also present numerical experiments to verify the theoretical convergence rate, computational complexity, and the consistency with respect to $H$, as supported by the theoretical analysis.
-We verify the theoretical critical mass \(8 \pi\) in a standard two-dimensional parabolic-elliptic system \eqref{eq:para_system}, where the dimension \(d=2\) and the parameters \((k, \epsilon, \mu, \chi) = (0, 0, 1, 1)\).
-For 3D parabolic-parabolic KS systems with \(k,\epsilon>0)\), where the critical mass lacks a precise theoretical characterization due to its dependence on the initial density distribution \(\rho(\mathbf{x}, 0)\), we validate our method with 1D finite difference method solutions on radially symmetric configurations to provide high-resolution reference solutions for benchmarking our 3D simulations.
+To complement the theoretical analysis above, we also present numerical experiments to verify the convergence rate, computational complexity, and consistency with respect to $H$.
+We verify the critical mass \(8 \pi\) and the evolution of the second moment in a standard two-dimensional parabolic-elliptic system \eqref{eq:para_system}, where the dimension \(d=2\) and the parameters \((k, \epsilon, \mu, \chi) = (0, 0, 1, 1)\).
+For 3D parabolic-parabolic KS systems with \(k,\epsilon>0\), the critical mass lacks a precise characterization due to its dependence on the initial density distribution \(\rho(\mathbf{x}, 0)\).
+We thus validate the accuracy of the SIPF-PIC method under radially symmetric initial data, where the reference solution can be obtained by reducing the system to 1D and running a finite difference method on a very fine mesh.